cmorris33/osticket-prereqs/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-To downlaod and install osTicket download from either website or installation file folder.
+Finally,to downlaod and install osTicket download from either website or installation file folder.
 Extract and copy "upload" folder to C\inetpub\wwwroot.
 Within C:\inetpub\wwwroot, Rename "Upload" to "osTicket".
 Reload IIS then finish download the rest of the extensions that were not enabled.
 </p>
 <br />